RetroDECK/ES-DE/THEMES-DEV.md

     - `3dbox` - This will look for a 3D box image.
     - `physicalmedia` - This will look for a physical media image.
     - `fanart` - This will look for a fan art image.
+* `metadataElement` - type: BOOLEAN
+    - By default game metadata and media is faded out during gamelist view textlist fast scrolling and hidden when enabling the _Hide metadata fields_ setting for a game entry.
+Using this property it's possible to explicitly define additional image elements that should be treated as if they were game media files.
+This is for example useful for hiding and fading out image elements that are used as indicator icons for the various metadata types like genre, publisher, players etc. It's however not possible to do the opposite, i.e. to disable this functionality for the default game media types as that would break basic application behavior.
 * `gameselector` - type: STRING
     - If more than one gameselector element has been defined, this property makes it possible to state which one to use.
 If multiple gameselector elements have been defined and this property is missing then the first entry will be chosen and a warning message will be logged.
 If only a single gameselector has been defined, this property is ignored.
 The value of this property must match the `name` attribute value of the gameselector element.
 This property is only needed for the `system` view and only if the `imageType` property is utilized.
 * `tile` - type: BOOLEAN